pschool-in/curriculum/content/grammar/new-topics/sentence-4.md

 ```

 ```
-We have a smart board in the classroom
+We have a smartboard in the classroom
 The cat jumped over the fence
 I put my clothes in an almirah
 Our team will play well